Cautious Optimism: A Meta-Algorithm for Near-Constant Regret in General Games: Design of and Alternative Perspectives

 \end{theorem}

-The proof of this result, presented in \Cref{app:proof_iteration}, is a corollary of the regret analysis for \ours that we will develop in \Cref{sec:stepI,sec:stepII}.
-We conjecture that strong convexity also holds for general $\gamma$-local intrinsically Lipschitz functions; we leave this question for future work.
+The Log-dominance condition is satisfied by well-known Legendre regularizers $\psi$: negative entropy, the log regularizer, and $q$-Tsallis entropy.
+Hence, the learning-rate control problem for these choices of regularizer is self-concordant.
+We defer the derivations to \Cref{app:find_kappa} and summarize the results in \Cref{table:regularizers_self_concordant}.

-\subsection{Design of \ours and Alternative Perspectives}
+\section{Design of \ours and Alternative Perspectives}

-In this section, we discuss the design of \ours and alternative perspectives of \ours that lead to its algorithmic aspects and analysis.
+In this section, we discuss how to mathematically formalize the concept of dynamic learning-rate control leading to \eqref{eq:dynamic_learning_rate}, the design of \ours, and alternative perspectives on \ours that highlight its algorithmic aspects and analysis.

 Recall that, as discussed in \Cref{sec:cautious_optimism}, we aim to design a no-regret learning algorithm that \emph{paces down} the learner when it is \emph{performing too well}.
-To this end, \citet{Soleymani25:Faster} proposed the following formulation but with the special choice of negative entropy regularizer $\psi(\vx) = \sum_{\ind = 1}^d \vx[\ind] \log \vx[\ind]$,

-In this work, we extend the algorithm and its analysis to a general choice of regularizer $\psi$.
-Consequently, we recover the \COMWU algorithm of \citet{Soleymani25:Faster} as a special case of this framework, though with a substantially different analysis.
+We achieve this goal and the formulation of \ours through the following step-by-step construction.